alco/wyvern-examples/README.md

 ```
 defmodule MyLayouts do
-  # define base so that it is not compiled into subsequently defined layouts
+  # define base so that it is not merged into subsequently defined layouts
   # but is referenced by them
   base = Wyvern.define_layout(["base"])